How to Deal with Insomnia During Alcohol Withdrawal

 How Long Does Alcohol Withdrawal Insomnia Last?

-Post-acute withdrawal refers to a longer period, during which the body continues to experience uncomfortable symptoms as it adjusts to being without alcohol.
+Post-acute withdrawal refers to a more extended period, during which the body continues to experience uncomfortable symptoms as it adjusts to being without alcohol.
 Sleep problems during this period typically begin within three to five days after the last drink, and can last anywhere from several weeks to several months after the initial detox/acute withdrawal period is over.
 Interestingly, this type of insomnia from alcohol may present in the form of excessive sleep for the first few days, followed by longer periods without sleep.

 How to Prevent This from Happening?